Flone-dnb/nameless-engine/docs/Manual.md

 Here are the steps to create a new custom shader:

-1. Create a new shader file somewhere in the `res` directory, for example: `res/game/shaders/hlsl/Custom.hlsl`.
+1. Create a new shader file somewhere in the `res` directory, for example: `res/game/shaders/hlsl/Custom.frag.hlsl` (custom pixel shader).
 2. `#include` an engine shader file that you shader "derives" from.
-For example if you want to create a custom shader for `MeshNode` you need to include `MeshNode.hlsl`.
-For example: `#include "../../../engine/shaders/hlsl/MeshNode.hlsl"`.
+For example if you want to create a custom shader for `MeshNode` you need to include `MeshNode.frag.hlsl`.
+For example: `#include "../../../engine/shaders/hlsl/MeshNode.frag.hlsl"`.
     2. 1.
-For GLSL you need to include shader files that end with `.glsl`, for example: `#include "MeshNode.frag.glsl"`.
+For GLSL you need to include shader files that end with `.glsl`, for example: `#include ".../glsl/MeshNode.frag.glsl"`.
-3. Define vertex/pixel shader functions, you can copy-paste their signature from the included engine shader file, they may be named as `vsMeshNode`, `psMeshNode` or `fsMeshNode`.
+3. Define vertex or pixel shader function (depending on our custom shader type), you can copy-paste their signature from the included engine shader file, they may be named as `vsMeshNode`, `psMeshNode` or `fsMeshNode`.
 4. As the first line of your shader function call a function from the included engine shader for your shader stage (vertex/pixel/fragment), again it may be named as `vsMeshNode`, `psMeshNode` or `fsMeshNode`, and pass any input parameters if your function has them.
 5. Modify resulting data as you want.